Election 2020: Akufo-Addo resumes campaign Saturday

 President Nana Addo Dankwa Akufo-Addo will resume his campaign activities Saturday, November 21.

-He is expected to visit Hohoe in the Volta Region on Saturday.
+He is expected to visit Hohoe in the Volta Region on the day he resumes his campaign.

 TV3’s Presidential Correspondent Nana Kwaku Aduah reported on Friday, November 20 that the President will open a mini-hydropower station as part of the tour.